Is forwarding funny emails bad Email Etiquette?

 Is there a right way to forward email jokes?

 Yepper!
-Just forwarding any email without comment or down-editing your email (removing all the other stuff besides the joke) is plain ‘ole lazy.
-So add a comment why you are forwarding and remove all the gobbledygook.
+Just forwarding any email without comment or down-editing your email (removing all the other stuff besides the joke) is lazy.
+So add a comment about why you are forwarding and remove all the jargon.

 Simple.

-This goes for emails that are not humorous in nature as well.
+This goes for emails that are not humorous as well.
 Down-editing your email replies and forwards is about courtesy and clarity.

-If you want to share an email with friends, removing unnecessary portions of the email reflects consideration.
-This includes making sure that everyone’s email address is in the BCc: field so it is not visible to folks they may not know.
+If you want to share an email with friends, removing unnecessary portions reflects consideration.
+This includes ensuring everyone’s email address is in the BCc: field so it is not visible to folks they may not know.

-Don’t brush off privacy in your zeal to forward that funny email that had you ROFL.
+Don’t relinquish privacy in your zeal to forward that funny email that had you ROFL.

 Respecting Privacy is Important Too

-A big misconception is that if someone sent you an email with others email addresses visible, this means it is alright to you just click forward and continue to expose those addresses.
-It wasn’t your decision to expose those addresses in the first place, so it’s not your responsibility to remove them.
+A big misconception is that if someone sends you an email with others’ email addresses visible, it is alright just to click forward and expose those addresses.
+It wasn’t your decision to reveal those addresses in the first place, so it’s not your responsibility to remove them.

 Wrong.
-You make that decision to continue the irresponsible exposure of everyone’s addresses without editing them out.
+You continue the irresponsible exposure of everyone’s addresses without editing them.
 Not cool.

 Chances are the other visible addresses, if asked, would not want their email address broadcasted further.
 Don’t you feel the same way?

 Do them a favor, even if their “friends” neglected to.
-Remove any visible email addresses before you forward the joke on to those that you do know.
+Remove any visible email addresses before you forward the joke to those you know.

 Sharing Humor Responsibly

 So feel free to send those funny emails that you know your contacts would chuckle over.
-Just be sure, considering the minuscule effort involved, to do it the right way.
+Considering the minuscule effort involved, just be sure to do it the right way.

-Good email habits reflect courtesy for those you are emailing and make communicating with you a pleasure.
+Good email habits reflect courtesy for those you email and make communicating with you pleasurable.
 Don’t put that in jeopardy by forwarding things others may not find all that funny.